keystonejs/keystone/.changeset/add-unique-many.md

 '@keystone-6/core': minor
 ---

-Removes null errors for unique filter values, allowing unique filters with more than 1 unique value
+Add support for unique filters to filter by more than 1 unique value